Wd1Liu/CourseHelper/README.md

 # Structure
-BoilerClasses is a simple [Next.js](https://nextjs.org/) app with a few Python helper files to format and organize the data.
+CourseHelper is a simple [Next.js](https://nextjs.org/) app with a few Python helper files to format and organize the data.
 We use a [Redis](https://redis.io/) instance to store and rapidly query all our data.

 We use [Fly.io](https://fly.io/) through [Docker](https://www.docker.com/) to host our app.
 More steps to run the Docker container through our Dockerfile can be found below.